 - If your mattress is in good shape, you can donate it, give it to a friend or sell it locally or online.

 How to recycle a mattress

-If you have the time and want to take a DIY approach, tear your mattress apart yourself and take the recyclable parts to your local recycling center.
-Here’s what you can recycle:
+If you have the time to take a DIY approach, tear your mattress apart yourself and bring the recyclable components to your local recycling center.
+Here are some of the materials from a mattress that you can usually recycle:

 How to donate a mattress

-If your mattress is still in decent shape, it could benefit someone in need.
-Keep in mind that due to the prevalence of bed bugs, you might not be able to find a location that will accept your mattress as a donation.
-Many charities refuse to sell donated mattresses, but they will accept mattresses to reuse, or they will recycle them for you.
-Call non-profit thrift stores and charities in your area to ask about their policies on accepting used mattress donations.
-Some charities, like GoodWill, do not accept any mattress donations, while others only accept mattresses in select locations.
+- Donating to a charity: If your mattress is still in decent shape, it could benefit someone in need.
+Keep in mind that due to the prevalence of bed bugs, you might not be able to find a local charity that accepts mattress donations.
+Nonetheless, it’s worthwhile to call nonprofit thrift stores and charities in your area to ask about their used mattress policies.
+Some charities, like Goodwill, don’t accept any mattress donations, while others only accept mattresses in select locations.

-If selling your mattress doesn’t work, try advertising it for free.
+- Giving it away: If donating to a charity doesn’t work, try giving your mattress away to someone in your community.
 This won’t get you any extra cash, but it could save you the hassle of tearing it apart yourself or paying someone to haul it away.
-Use the same methods for selling your mattress, only instead of listing a price, list it as free.
-You could also try a website like Freecycle.org, which connects community members with people who are giving things away in their area.
+Check out organizations like The Freecycle Network, which connects community members with people giving things away in their area.

 How to sell a mattress